terabyte/sebot/api.md

 	{
 		"action": "deleteRsp",
-		"rid": <ID>,			// ID of the response to delete
+		"rid": <ID> 			    // ID of the response to delete
 	}

 Output: